 Mark’s moving and deeply personal account of his first year in prison, taken from his 2010 – 2011 diary.
-You can download a free pdf copy by clicking on the icon to the right.

 “It’s hard to know where to start when I reflect on my experience of prison and this tragedy.
 There are so many conflicting ideas and emotions associated with this place; I think it reflects the ongoing turmoil and unsettling nature of an institution with so many complex facets.
 It’s been a long journey, through the worst year of my life.
 Usually I’d try to look for a little perspective, to step back and take in the ‘bigger picture’ whenever I felt things were getting me down.
 It was easy before, but I can’t really do that now, because there is no bigger picture.
 Everything that I loved and knew has been torn from my reach, and I find myself asking why?
 How could this happen?